 The Fund is exposed to daily cash redemptions of redeemable units.
-It therefore invests the majority of its assets in investments that are traded in an active market and can be readily disposed of.
-The Fund's investment portfolio mainly consists of equity securities listed in the PSE.
+It therefore invests the majority of its assets in securities that are regularly traded in an active market and can be readily disposed of.
+The Fund's investment portfolio mainly consists of equity securities listed in the PSE and money market instruments.

-In accordance with the Fund's policy, the Trustee monitors the Fund's liquidity position on a daily basis and excess cash position is invested in securities that are readily realizable to ensure that redemptions are funded within the prescribed period indicated in the Fund's Plan Rules.
+In accordance with the Fund's policy, the Trustee monitors the Fund's liquidity position on a daily basis and excess cash positions are invested in securities that are readily realizable to ensure that redemptions are funded within the prescribed period indicated in the Fund's Plan Rules.